Prosecutors call accused mob boss Bulger a 'hands-on killer'

 Both sides focused on three witnesses described by prosecutors as criminal associates of Bulger: Flemmi, who is serving a life sentence for murder, as well as Kevin Weeks and John Martorano, both of whom pleaded guilty to committing murders but have completed their sentences.

-"These guys have gotten unbelievable deals and they're up there and they're going to testify and they don't really have anything to lose," said Tom Donahue, son of Michael Donahue, one of Bulger and Flemmi's alleged victims.
+Prosecutor Kelly said Martorano had helped to solve several crimes when he pleaded guilty to 20 murders, fingering Bulger in several of them.
+He served 12 years in prison.

-The pair are accused of gunning down Donahue, who had no known connection to their criminal activities, in 1982 while he was riding in a car with Brian Halloran, an associate they had targeted for death, since they believed he was providing information to the FBI.
-The killing occurred a few blocks from what is now Boston's federal courthouse.
+"He did confess and he did cooperate and he did help solve crimes that had been unsolved for three decades," Kelly said.

-Carney said these witnesses had implicated Bulger to get their sentences reduced.
+Defense attorney Carney said Martorano had implicated Bulger in an attempt to get his sentence reduced.

-"This process may be a pretty good recipe to get testimony, but it's an unreliable recipe to get the truth," he said.
+"This process may be a pretty good recipe to get testimony, but it's an unreliable recipe to get the truth," Carney said.

-Carney directly addressed two of the murders Bulger is accused of - Debra Davis, Flemmi's girlfriend, and Deborah Hussey, Flemmi's stepdaughter.
-Debra's brother, Steven, was among the family members of Bulger's alleged victims present in court.
+He directly addressed two of the murders Bulger is accused of - Debra Davis, Flemmi's girlfriend, and Deborah Hussey, Flemmi's stepdaughter.
+Debra's brother, Steven, was among the family members of Bulger's alleged victims present in court on Wednesday.